jpquisperomero/GettingAndCleaningData/README.md

 # GettingAndCleaningData
-This is the repository for the Getting and Cleaning Data course in Coursera
+This is the repository for my project on the Getting and Cleaning Data course.